 The most rapidly expanding subset of interventional radiology treatments both in terms of popularity and in procedures available is in the treatment of cancer, better known as, Interventional Oncology.

 IR specialists are an integral part of any comprehensive multidisciplinary cancer program.
-This is certainly true at NewYork-Presbyterian Brooklyn Methodist Hospital where interventional radiologists perform thousands of procedures each year.
-Our service has all of the necessary imaging and procedural facilities to perform the most comprehensive, cutting edge care in the world of Interventional Oncology.
+This is certainly true at NewYork-Presbyterian where interventional radiologists perform thousands of procedures each year.
+NYP has all of the necessary imaging and procedural facilities to perform the most comprehensive, cutting edge care in the world of Interventional Oncology.
 These include not only specialized, sophisticated angiography suites and dedicated CT scanners, but GPS guidance systems, sophisticated targeted tumor destruction devices, and new cancer killing agents that are injected directly into arteries feeding tumors.

 Embolization is a minimally invasive image guided technique to block or stop flow in blood vessels in order to bring therapeutic benefit to the patient.
 This technique is performed while the patient is conscious, but sedated and feeling no pain.
 It does not require general anesthesia.
 Further, there are many applications that allow for this technique to be employed in a wide variety of situations.

 Embolization is especially useful in the treatment of tumors which rely on their blood supply to grow.
 The technique has brought therapy to millions of patients with tumors that are difficult or impossible to remove surgically.